-Overlapping Appliance Nozzle and Hazard Zone Locations - Group Protection
+Overlapping Appliance Nozzle and Hazard Zone Locations - Group Protection be located between the two end nozzles at a maximum spac-

-- For each group of protected appliances under a common hood(s), the overlapping nozzles must be located from right to left so that each end nozzle is located a maximum of 6 in.
-(152 mm) inside the outside edge of the cooking hazard of each end appliance, and the inside overlapping nozzles must be located between the two end nozzles at a maximum spacing of 12 in.
-(305 mm).
-See Figures 75 and 76. - 12 IN.
-(305 mm) MAXIMUM SPACING(S) BETWEEN OVERLAPPING NOZZLES 6 IN.
-6 IN.
-(152 mm) (152 mm) MAXIMUM MAXIMUM FROM FDGF OF EDGE OF COOKING COOKING HAZARD HAZARD
+- 1. For each group of protected appliances under a common hood(s), the overlapping nozzles must be located from right to - left so that each end nozzle is located a maximum of 11.5 in.
+(292 mm) inside the outside edge of the cooking hazard of each end appliance, and the inside overlapping nozzles must

+• ing of 25.5 in.
+(647 mm).
+See Figures 75 and 76.